 The philodendron scandens, also known as the “heartleaf philodendron” or the “sweetheart plant,” is a beautiful and exotic plant that is native to the rainforests of Central and South America.
 The plant is known for its lush, heart-shaped leaves that are a vibrant, deep green color.
 The leaves are glossy and have a velvety texture that is soft to the touch.
 When the plant is happy and healthy, it will produce long, trailing vines that are covered in beautiful, glossy leaves.

-- Light: The philodendron scandens prefers bright, indirect light.
+The philodendron scandens prefer bright, indirect light.
 It should be placed near a window where it will receive plenty of light, but not direct sunlight.
 Direct sunlight can scorch the leaves and damage the plant.

-- Temperature: The philodendron scandens thrives in warm, tropical temperatures.
-It should be kept in a room that is between 65-85 degrees Fahrenheit.
+The philodendron scandens thrive in warm, tropical temperatures.
+It should be kept in a room that is between 19-29°C (65-85°F).
 Avoid placing the plant near drafts or air conditioning vents, as this can cause the leaves to dry out.

-- Soil type and drainage: The philodendron scandens prefers a well-draining, nutrient-rich soil.
-A good potting mix for the plant should be made up of equal parts peat moss, perlite, and compost.
+The philodendron scandens prefer a well-draining, nutrient-rich soil.
+A good potting mix for the plant should comprise equal parts of peat moss, perlite, and compost.
 The plant should be repotted every year or so, to ensure that it has enough room to grow.

-- Humidity: The philodendron scandens thrives in a humid environment.
+Humidity: The philodendron scandens thrive in a humid environment.
 To increase the humidity around your plant, you can mist it regularly, or place it on a tray filled with pebbles and water.

-- Pests and diseases: The philodendron scandens is relatively resistant to pests and diseases, but it can still be affected by common plant problems such as aphids, spider mites, and root rot.
-To prevent these problems, it is important to keep the plant clean and healthy, and to avoid over-watering it.
-If you do notice any signs of pests or diseases, treat them immediately to prevent them from spreading.
+The philodendron scandens are relatively resistant to pests and diseases, but they can still be affected by common plant problems such as aphids, spider mites, and root rot.
+To prevent these problems, it is vital to keep the plant clean and healthy and to avoid over-watering it.
+If you notice any signs of pests or diseases, treat them immediately to prevent them from spreading.